 Because God has given parents the responsibility to train their children, it is imperative that they know what is happening in their child's school life.
 We feel that open and clear communication between school and home is important to the success of our educational program.

-Administrators and teachers communicate with parents through email (including weekly email announcements), Facebook, personal email, teachers' weekly letters, by phone, and conferences.
+Administrators and teachers communicate with families through email (including weekly email announcements), Facebook, personal email, by phone and conferences.